julianbrooke/GutenTag/README.md

 `gt = GutenTag.GT_API(corpus_path, parameter_path)`

 The corpus_path is the path to the Project Gutenberg corpus.
 In order to use the API, you need to have an existing parameter file which includes all your settings for GutenTag (this is preferable to having an extrodinarily long argument list).
-We provide a default one in the saved_parameters directory "allEnglish" which would allow you to iterate through all the English texts in the corpus.
-You can create your own by modifying an existing file (it is in human-readable JSON format) or using the main GutenTag HTML interface with the -c command.
+We provide a default one in the saved_parameters directory called "allEnglish" which would allow you to iterate through all the English texts in the corpus (if you only want a small subset, though, we recommend you create your own parameter file, it will be signfiicantly faster).
+You can create your own by modifying an existing file (it is in human-readable JSON format) or using the main GutenTag HTML interface with the -c command (see explanation above)

 There are three methods available through GT_API: